-PROHIBITION AGAINST RACISM, UNLAWFUL DISCRIMINATION, HARASSMENT, BULLYING (STUDENTS) (BOE Policy 4-7)
+PROHIBITION AGAINST RACISM, UNLAWFUL DISCRIMINATION, HARASSMENT, BULLYING (STUDENTS) (BOE Policy 4-07)

 The Board believes that all employees and students should be free of racism, unlawful discrimination, including harassment and bullying, as a part of a safe, orderly and inviting working and learning environment.
 It commits itself to non-discrimination in all its educational and employment activities.
-The Board expressly prohibits racism, unlawful discrimination, harassment, or bullying however motivated, directed toward any person or group, including, but not limited to acts reasonably perceived as being motivated by any actual or perceived differentiating characteristic, such as race, color, religion, ancestry, national origin, gender, socioeconomic status, academic status, gender identity, physical appearance, sexual orientation, or mental, physical, developmental, or sensory disability, or by association with a person who has or is perceived to have one or more of these characteristics.
+The Board expressly prohibits racism, unlawful discrimination, harassment, or bullying however motivated, directed toward any person or group, including, but not limited acts reasonably perceived as being motivated by any actual or perceived differentiating characteristic that is based on a federally protected class, such as race, color, religion, ancestry, national origin, gender, sex (including pregnancy, childbirth, sexual orientation, and gender identity), socioeconomic status, academic status, a physical appearance, or mental, physical, developmental, or sensory disability, military affiliation, genetic information, or age (40 or older) in its educational program, which includes all operations, services, and activities of the district and will provide equal access to the Boy Scouts and other designated youth groups as required by law.
+In the context of employment, the Board prohibits discrimination based on the above or any unlawful grounds.